PowerShell in Visual Studio Code

 Types.ps1xml and Format.ps1xml files

 PowerShell .ps1xml files are used to extend the type system and define output formatting.
-For more information on these files, please refer to the official PowerShell documentation on Types.ps1xml and Format.ps1xml.
+For more information on these files, see the official PowerShell documentation on Types.ps1xml and Format.ps1xml.
 You can get IntelliSense features when authoring .ps1xml files by installing the XML extension by Red Hat.
 After installing, add this configuration to your user settings:

 "xml.fileAssociations": [